-Without funding to achieve level services for FY25, tuition for FDK will continue.
-The override budget request for FY25 includes funding to eliminate the fee charged to families for FDK (the tuition is \$3,750/yr which will need to be adjusted for inflation at some point) as Hanover is one of approximately 15 districts in MA still charging for this basic service.
-No fee FDK is an inevitable outcome as the Massachusetts Legislature has bills currently under consideration that would require free FDK, it has become the industry standard that families demand, and it provides equity of access for all students.
+The override budget request for FY25 includes funding to eliminate the fee charged to families for FDK (\$3,750/yr) as Hanover is one of approximately 15 districts in MA still charging for this basic service.
+This is an inevitable outcome as the Massachusetts Legislature has bills currently under consideration that would require free FDK, and it has become the industry standard that families demand.
+Without the appropriate funding, future staff/service reductions (or the ongoing reliance on free cash for operating costs) would likely be necessary to achieve full implementation of FDK.
 By implementing FDK without tuition, it would increase Hanover's annual state aid allocation under Chapter 70 to offset a portion of the cost moving forward.
-In full transparency, no fee FDK is included in our level services projections for the reasons stated above, however, the current FDK programming would remain the same as it is presently.
-The impact on the budget is straightforward - the revenue from tuition that currently pays salaries for Kindergarten teachers and support staff will be absorbed into the salary lines of the operating budget.